UniversalDependencies/UD_Italian-VIT/README.md

 # Acknowledgments

-We are indebted to Rodolfo Del Monte and his collaborators, Antonella Bristot and Sara Tonelli, for the initial work on the VIT treebank; we also acknowledge the contribution of Linda Alfieri and Elzara Khaialieva to the implementation of the conversion process from VIT to MIDT+, in setting up the automatic conversion rules and in checking the treebank manually.
+We are indebted to Rodolfo Del Monte and his collaborators, Antonella Bristot and Sara Tonelli, for the initial work on the VIT treebank; we also acknowledge the contribution of Linda Alfieri and Elzara Khaialieva to the implementation of the conversion process from VIT to MIDT+, which consisted in setting up the automatic conversion rules and in checking the treebank manually.

 ## References